 With these changes, it’s hard to not feel some effect mentally or physically.
 In fact, an astounding 10 million Americans are affected by Seasonal affective Disorder (SAD) each year, with another 10-20 percent having mild SAD.

-It’s easy to see how autumn could throw off a person mentally, with the start of school years and change in weather patterns pushing you indoors.
+It’s easy to see how autumn could throw off a person mentally, with the start of school years and changes in weather patterns pushing you indoors.
 So how can you prepare for and overcome autumn anxiety?

 The term “autumn anxiety” was coined by Welsch therapist, Gillian Scully.
-After noticing a trend in anticipation, overwhelm and stress in clients at the end of summer and beginning of fall, she named a new condition: Autumn Anxiety.
+After noticing a trend in anticipation, overwhelm, and stress in clients at the end of summer and beginning of fall, she named a new condition: Autumn Anxiety.